Travel Guide: Cuban Christmas

 Flights to Cuba are fairly easy to come by if you live in the right city.
 I happen to live in South Florida very near the Fort Lauderdale-Hollywood International Airport so I had a ton of options.
 I opted for Southwest because I have a bunch of miles with them which meant my flight was free (minus Cuban insurance included in airline ticket cost, the cost of the visa, and the 9/11 fee).

 Where to Stay: Most Americans cannot stay in Cuban hotels.
 Cuba is communist so all businesses are owned by the government.
 The U.S. embargo is against the Cuban government.
-I opted to stay in an AirBnB because it meant I could carry less cash.
+What this means is you can’t spend money that goes directly to the government, like at their hotels.
+You can stay in private Cuban homes called casas particulares and you can pay cash when you get there.
+I opted to stay in an AirBnB because it meant I could carry less cash by paying in advance.

 On that note you should keep in mind whatever cash you take is all you will have access to.
-No credit cards or ATMs for Americans because of the embargo.
+There is no access to money via credit cards or ATMs for Americans because of the embargo.
 We also pay a higher exchange rate.
 So if you have extra Euros or Mexican Pesos laying around use them now.
-I found it was worth the money to exchange from dollar to foreign currency to Cuban money.
+I found it was worth the money to exchange from dollar to Euro to Cuban money.
 There are two different currencies in Cuba that use different exchange rates.

 Tourism: Here is where the embargo matters to normal people.
 Americans cannot go and be normal tourists.
 We can travel on special exemptions.
 I went under the category of ‘Support for the Cuban People’.